sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 ----

-The sound of doors opening, and footsteps getting louder, rouse you from your haze.
+The sound of doors sliding open, and footsteps getting louder, rouse you from your haze.
 You're not sure how much time has passed.

 Blinking, you start to notice that a light source is nearing, a torch of some kind judging by the light it casts on the floor.
 Whoever it is is about to round the corner.
 Who is your captor?